 Fortunately, you can remove blank rows with just a few clicks!

 First, we’ll show you the manual way to do it, in case you only have a few rows to delete.

 Then we’ll look at one of the common ways people recommend deleting blank rows—and show you why it’s a bad idea.

 Finally, we’ll go over at an effective way of getting rid of blank rows.

-*This tutorial is for Excel 2019 for Windows.
+*This tutorial is for Excel 2019/Microsoft 365 (for Windows).
 Got a different version?
 No problem, you can still follow the exact same steps.